Split Earlobe Repair

 It is important to understand that in repairing the split or elongated piercing, the surgeon completely closes up the hole for the piercing.
 If desired, a new piercing can be made adjacent to the site when the split has completely healed, which usually takes 6 to 8 weeks.
 Surgical techniques that attempt to leave a normal-sized piercing hole after surgery are unsuccessful and can create healing problems.

-How much does earlobe repair cost in Toronto?
+How much does earlobe repair cost in Toronto and Mississauga?

 Split earlobe repair is not insured by OHIP.
-At our clinic, the price begins at $550 per earlobe and varies with the complexity of the surgery.
+At our clinic, the price is per earlobe and varies with the complexity of the surgery.
 You will be provided with a specific price before we start any surgery.
+However, you can view general cost information on our pricing page.

 How do you get rid of a keloid on your earlobe?